 Our rehab treatment center has been helping men and women in Wichita, KS for a decade.
 It doesn’t matter their age or their circumstances.
 We are helping them free themselves from drug and alcohol abuse.
 Drug and alcohol dependency causes irreparable damage to families, friendships, and relationships, and people suffering from substance abuse sometimes don’t know where to get assistance or who to ask.
 Fear and shame keep them silent, thus, making recovery even more complex.
-Unfortunately, alcohol and drug abuse rehabilitation causes difficult emotions of fear and shame, which is what keeps people in Wichita, KS silent.
+Unfortunately, alcohol and drug abuse rehabilitation cause difficult emotions of fear and shame, which is what keeps people in Wichita, KS silent.
 Stop the cycle of negativity!
 Our facility treats substance abuse from physical and mental perspectives, thereby, making it possible for everybody to combat drug and alcohol abuse and begin changing their life.
 To speak with an addiction specialist, call 316-799-0433 now!

 Risks of Alcoholism and Alcohol Addiction

 Many physical illnesses, health problems, and mental problems are a result of the complex ways alcohol negatively impacts the human body.
-Probably the best known result of drug and alcohol abuse is liver complications.
+Probably the best-known result of drug and alcohol abuse is liver complications.
 This might include steatosis (fatty liver), alcoholic hepatitis (liver inflammation), fibrosis (formation of excessive tissue within the liver), and cirrhosis (hardening).
 A non-functioning liver because of the result of alcohol abuse sometimes ends with a slow and painful death, as the removes pollutants from the body.
 Other organs are also in danger.

-Furthermore, organs like the pancreas, which produces pollutants in the presence of alcohol, leads to pancreatitis.
+Furthermore, organs like the pancreas, which produce pollutants in the presence of alcohol, lead to pancreatitis.
 Many types of cancer can also result from alcohol abuse.
 For example, cancers of the mouth, the esophagus, the throat, the liver, and the breast.
 In addition, all drinking – even solitary incidents of excessive drinking – cripples the immune system.
 Thus, this makes make users prone to pneumonia and tuberculosis.
 Heart damage, like stretching of the heart muscle and irregular heartbeat, and stroke are also typical medical problems of alcoholics and alcohol abusers.

 Alcohol has many negative side effects on the body and the brain.
 Even the occasional excessive drinking (binging) has side effects, including: